shifterbit/fraymakers-api-docs/docs/hscript/PseudoClasses.md

     // First we create a function we're gonna use for the timer,
-    //  creating it seperately makes it easier to pause and resume it function onInterval() {
+    //  creating it separately makes it easier to pause and resume it function onInterval() {
         if (player.isOnFloor()) && (player.inStateGroup(CStateGroup.DASH)
                                     || player.inStateGroup(CStateGroup.RUN)